jinghuazhao/QTR/HUA_methylation_analysis/README.md

 These efforts were incremental in nature and did not resolve the issue -- they are kept only historical reasons.

-1. It involves an attempt was to drop some CpGs through [zgrep.sh](zgrep.sh).
+1. It involves an attempt was to drop some CpGs from BiSeq/ into src/ through [zgrep.sh](zgrep.sh).

 2. Bioconductor/BiSeq